Go to main navigation

 The parents’ declarations will be critical to the decision on child custody.
 You may wish to read the guide entitled How to Obtain the Best Possible Outcome When You have to Go to Court in Your Family Law Case which is linked below.
 The parents are also allowed to testify.
 In some cases the children may be interviewed by a psychologist appointed by the court.
 Children over the age of 12 may be allowed some input regarding custody.

-5. At the hearing the court will issue a custody order and retains the ability to change the order.
+5. At the hearing the court will issue a custody order and parenting schedule.

-The courts do not want a divorce to disrupt the lives of the children and take into consideration what parenting roles looked like before the parents’ separation.
+“Child First” Custody and Parenting Schedules: The courts do not want a divorce/parental separation to disrupt the lives of the children anymore than necessary, and take into consideration what parenting roles looked like before the parents’ separation.
+The amount of time the children must travel each week to accomodate a parenting schedule.
+Each case is uniqe and the Court condsiders those facts in makeing a parenting schedule.
 The child’s best interest is always the most important determining factor in child custody during a divorce, and the court will determine a custody schedule which minimizes disruption to the child or children.
 The court considers how parents divided responsibilities prior to separating and weighs it within the context of what is in the best interest of the child moving forward now that the parents are divorcing or living separately.

 If the parents could not agree on a custody schedule and the schedule is ordered by the court, it is in each parents’ best interest to comply with the order.